mqtt-tools/mqttwarn/README.md

 ## `asterisk`

 The `asterisk` service will make a VOIP conference between the number and the extension (in defined context).
-Also it send the message as variable to the extension, so you can 'speak' it.
-Configuration is similar as [freeswitch](#freeswitch) but in this case service use [Asterisk Manager Interface (AMI)](https://wiki.asterisk.org/wiki/pages/viewpage.action?pageId=4817239).
+Also it sends the message as variable to the extension, so you can 'speak' to it.
+Configuration is similar as with the [freeswitch](#freeswitch) service, but in service uses [Asterisk Manager Interface (AMI)](https://wiki.asterisk.org/wiki/pages/viewpage.action?pageId=4817239).

-Please be clean if you'd plan to open AMI port for Internet.
-I strongly recommend you use AMI only in trusted networks.
+The plugin author strongly recommends you use AMI only in trusted networks.

 ```ini
 [config:asterisk]